na-na-hi/renget/archive/chrprompt2.md

 Q1 : Are you aware of any threats to Clover Guild?
 Q2 : What do you miss the most about your master?
 Q3: Who would you say are the most improved guild members in terms if fighting capabilities?
+Q4: What are the 11 herbs and spices?

 ###Maxi
 Q1: What was the grossest thing you had to clean up?
 Q2: Is there any reason you don't shower?  ...If not, please take a shower...
 Q3: Being janitor at Clover Guild must be tough.
 Who do you think leaves most of the messes?
+Q4: It's strange to see a living bag of trash as a janitor.
+Do you ever feel like you just make things messier when you try cleaning up, or have you gotten good at your job?

 ###Maddi
 Q1: Have you talked to other small members of the guild yet?
 Q2: What, if anything, is your relationship with Rasmus?
+Q3: You are very small.
+Is it hard to work as a janitor and clean up messes?

 ###Apple
 Q1: Do you offer accordion lessons?